komposable/dekorator/README.md

 ## Testing

-`rails generate decorator user` also generate a testing file based on your configuration.
+`rails generate decorator user` also generates a testing file based on your configuration.

 You can test a decorator the same way you do for helpers.